LesFerch/RightClickTools/doc/v2/README.md

 ## Configuration

-- To change the current configuation, edit the INI files within your `%localappdata%\RightClickTools`folder .
+- To change the current configuration, edit the INI files within your `%localappdata%\RightClickTools`folder .
 - To change the default (i.e. initial) settings for portable use (e.g. when run from a flash drive), edit the INI files within the `AppParts` folder.

 | INI File | Section | Setting | Value |